pjfl/p5-html-statetable/README.md

 # Name

-HTML::StateTable - Displays tables from DBIC resultsets
+HTML::StateTable - Displays tables from DBIC resultsets and other iterators

 # Synopsis